bbc/bbcrd_vault_collection/docs/machine_approle_auth.md

 In our example setup we'll define two AppRole auth endpoints for two different groups of hosts.
-One group will be Jenkins CI agents which require access to secrets and SSH signing, the other group is for hosts which fetch and backup data on remote machines.
-The Jenkins hosts will identified by being in the `jenkins_group` Ansible group.
+One group will be Jenkins CI agents which require access to secrets and SSH signing.
+The other group will be for hosts running backup processes which only requires SSH signing permissions.
+The Jenkins hosts are identified by being in the `jenkins_group` Ansible group.
 The backup hosts will be in the `backup_group`.

-In this example setup, we'll use the `bbcrd.vault.configure_approle_auth` role twice to create two different AppRole auth mount points, one for the Jenkins agents (`jenkins_agent_auth`) and the other for the backup hosts (`backup_auth`).
+In this example setup, we'll use the `bbcrd.vault.configure_approle_auth` role twice to create the two different AppRole auth mount points, one for the Jenkins agents (`jenkins_agent_auth`) and the other for the backup hosts (`backup_auth`).

 #### Configuring AppRole role parameters